 So, What Next?

-Wondering how to get ahead after understanding what Machine Learning is?
+Wondering how to get ahead after this “What is Machine Learning” tutorial?
 Consider taking Simplilearn’s Machine Learning Certification Course which will set you on the path to success in this exciting field.
 Master Machine Learning concepts, machine learning steps and techniques including supervised and unsupervised learning, mathematical and heuristic aspects, and hands-on modeling to develop algorithms and prepare you for the role of Machine Learning Engineer.

 You can also take the Applied Machine Learning Program in partnership with Purdue University.
 This program gives you in-depth and practical knowledge on the use of machine learning in real world cases.
 Further, you will learn the basics you need to succeed in a machine learning career like statistics, Python, and data science.